Buttonwood Park Historic District

 The area is roughly bound by Kempton, Rockdale Avenue, Hawthorn Street & Brownell Avenue.
 Therefore, it generally includes the areas surrounding the park and zoo.

-Most importantly, how can we forget the Buttonwood Park & Zoo itself, fully accessible to the disabled.
+Most importantly, how can we forget the Buttonwood Park & Zoo itself, which was planned in the 1890s by Charles Eliot.
 There are many different animals and exhibits to see, therefore making it a great area attraction.
 In addition, the neighborhood is also conveniently located right near area highways.
 The Route 140 Highway entrance, and Route 6 scenic highway.

 Altogether, with so many conveniences nearby such as: